 CBD Tinctures are the most common, popular, and effective way of using CBD.
 These are pure and concentrated and have an almost immediate effect on the body.

-In this article, we understand what CBD tinctures are, how they’re made, how to use them, how to administer dosage, and where to buy CBD tinctures in India.
+In this guide, we understand what CBD tinctures are, how to use them, and where to buy CBD tinctures in India.

 What are tinctures?

 A tincture is typically any plant or animal extract dissolved in ethyl alcohol.
 Tinctures are concentrated herbal extracts made by soaking berries, leaves, bark, or roots of one or more plants in a solvent such as alcohol or vinegar.

 The solvent pulls out the active ingredients from the parts of the plant(s) and concentrates them as a liquid.
 Some common solvents, apart from ethanol, for producing tinctures are vinegar, diethyl ether, and propylene glycol.
 However, not all these solvents are good for internal consumption.